atooma/doc-resonance-ai/docs/source/index.rst

 By embedding our SDK in your app you deploy the magic of IoT to devices.
 This magic can be deployed and delivered to customers using your Resonance AI Application.

-You can access documentation about how the SDK works and how it can be embedded into any Android/iOS/Web application `here <add internal link to /intro>`_.
+You can access documentation about how the SDK works and how it can be embedded into any Android/iOS/Web application `here </intro.html>`_.
 Once you have your app running on many devices, you can enjoy the simplicity of managing your network from the `Resonance Dashboard <link to dashboard doc>`_.
+All these features come together into a Resonance AI Application, a cloud-based platform for large networks of interconnected devices.
 Contact us for a trial `here <link to trial page>`_.

 Our Story as a Company
 =========================================